HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 > - Based on our testing (18.June.2025), Bruce firmware can be load into the standalone section of Double Barrel / Double Barrel 5G. but it is still a bit buggy, and not 100% of Bruce funcationality is fully supported

 1. [an ESP32 programmer](https://github.com/HoneyHoneyTeam/ESP-Programmer-for-Slim-Jim-Double-Barrel-Double-Barrel-5G) is included in the package.
-Connect the programmer to the GPIO port located in the lower-right corner of the device, as shown in the following picture.
+Connecting the programmer to the GPIO port located in the lower-right corner of the device, as shown in the following picture.

 ![Alt text](https://github.com/HoneyHoneyTeam/ESP-Programmer-for-Slim-Jim-Double-Barrel-Double-Barrel-5G/blob/main/Assets/images/GPIO.Double.jpg)

 2. Using Google Chrome, go to [Bruce.Computer website](https://bruce.computer/flasher).
 At the bottom of the page, select '**Latest Release**' -> '**Custom Boards**' -> '**Marauder V4 or V6**' -> '**Install**'

-3. After that, while holding down the boot button on the back of the device using a pin or the metal stylus included with the Double Barrel, connect the ESP32 programmer to your PC's USB port.
+3. After that, while holding down the boot button (Marked as 2) on the back of the device using a pin or the metal stylus included with the Double Barrel, connect the ESP32 programmer to your PC's USB port.
 This will put the device into bootloader/download mode, as shown in the following picture.

 ![Alt text](https://github.com/HoneyHoneyTeam/ESP-Programmer-for-Slim-Jim-Double-Barrel-Double-Barrel-5G/raw/main/Assets/images/bootDouble.jpg)